WOLFRAM LANGUAGE TUTORIAL

 Reducing Expressions to Their Standard Form

-The built-in functions in Mathematica operate in a wide variety of ways.
+The built‐in functions in the Wolfram Language operate in a wide variety of ways.
 But many of the mathematical functions share an important approach: they are set up so as to reduce classes of mathematical expressions to standard forms.

 The built‐in definitions for the Plus function, for example, are set up to write any sum of terms in a standard unparenthesized form.
 The associativity of addition means that expressions like , and are all equivalent.
 But for many purposes it is convenient for all these forms to be reduced to the single standard form .
 The built‐in definitions for Plus are set up to do this.

 in definitions for Plus